Shelly Norvell

 Scholarly Interests

-• Injury prevention in the occupational therapist population.
+• Injury prevention and wellness in the occupational therapist population.

 • Multidisciplinary inter-professional collaboration and building positive healthcare team relationships to improve client-centered care.